MOUNTAIN WOMAN -- by Howard Hull

 as she counts us one by one.

 Howard Hull grew up in the coalfields of McDowell County, West Virginia.
 After graduation from Welch High School in 1950, he enlisted in the United States Air Force and served eight years as a weatherman in Europe and the United States.
 He was honorably discharged from the service in 1958.
 After receiving degrees from Middle Tennessee State University and George Peabody College of Vanderbilt University, he taught in the public schools of Tennessee and at Northwestern Louisiana State University.
 From 1965 until his retirement in 1999, he was a Professor of Art Education at the University of Tennessee in Knoxville.
-He is a collage maker, painter, and writer of short stories and articles about education in the arts.
+He is a collage maker, painter, and writer of short stories and articles about education in the arts. click HERE to experience more of Howard Hull's writings

 click HERE to order publications